Originally published at banklesstimes.com

 The need to access accrued wages between paydays also went higher up the earning scale than he originally imagined.

-When he looks into the future Mr. Dombrowski envisions being in a unique position to help lenders, manufacturers and others make smart lending decisions for higher value goods, with a core product being the financing of a product costing between $200 and $800 which is paid back over two pay cycles.
+When he looks into the future, Mr. Dombroski envisions being in a unique position to help lenders, manufacturers, and others make smart lending decisions for higher-value goods, with a core product being the financing of a product costing between $200 and $800, which is paid back over two pay cycles.
 That can be expanded to larger amounts and longer terms, he added.

-Mr. Dombrowski’s commercial banking experience was convenient when he discussed WageBank with regulators like the Consumer Financial Protection Bureau.
+Mr. Dombroski’s commercial banking experience was convenient when he discussed WageBank with regulators like the Consumer Financial Protection Bureau.